telerik/maui-docs/maui-getting-started.md

 Once you have .NET MAUI configured on your machine, then follow the steps needed to set up the Telerik UI for .NET MAUI.

->important Run `maui-check --preview`.
+>important Run `maui-check`.
 It is required for using Telerik UI for MAUI controls and build and run the DemoApp.

 >important Telerik .NET MAUI Preview controls are available for Android, iOS and WinUI.